elansparsons/simon-parsons/README.md

 I need time to consider what's a good idea or to just mull things over, and this will mean I'm usually quiet in meetings larger than 1-on-1s.
 I am engaged, but thoughtful and want to test things out first.
 I'll still speak up for clarification for my work or things that will affect my work.

+I try to be considerate in letting people know when something will be finished/delivered, and keeping them updated if plans change (as they often do).
+It will be done!
+Just maybe not when initially thought.

 If something's not right, would rather know right away, but I'm working on not immediately jumping on every little thing that needs to be done.

 I try to get everyone to a basic understanding of what we're doing and why, and will add context to a conversation if I think it's missing for someone.